 Chore 2- Put Dishes in the Sink or on the Counter

-At the age of 3, we expect that our kids know to put their dishes at the sink.
+At the age of 3, we expect our kids to put their dishes at the sink.
 And, they know that breakable dishes go on the counter, and everything else can be dropped in the sink.
 Are we slavedrivers, nope.
 We just know that our kids are capable, and so we’re giving them the chance to have some responsibility.
-And, for the record, our kids are usually able to do this by the age of 2, so 3 is totally doable.

 Chore 3- Dust the House